You no longer have a choice.

 In short, I close gaps in performance for the customer care team and work closely on preserving customer satisfaction and revenue.

-Please feel free to connect with me if you’re within a management or executive-level customer care position — my email is [email protected]
+Please feel free to connect with me if you’re within a management or executive-level customer care job — my email is [email protected]

 To learn more about how to optimize your LinkedIn summary, check out my LinkedIn page.